Your employees are your organization’s most important resource. At the same time, for most people, their job is their primary source of income.

 - Do consider the decision to fire an employee carefully.
 Firing someone will have a major impact on their life and career, so give some thought to whether or not there’s another way to remedy the situation.
 For example, perhaps an employee who isn’t performing adequately in a customer-facing position would do well in a behind-the-scenes role.

 - Don’t fire an employee right before a holiday or weekend.
 Being fired can have severe emotional and financial consequences, and during holidays and weekends, the individual may not have access to resources to help them through this challenging experience.

 - Do be decisive once you’ve made up your mind.
 That way, any damage to staff morale or even to your organization can be contained.

 - Don’t delegate the task to somebody who doesn’t directly supervise the employee.
 Deliver the message yourself—in person, and without an audience.

 - Do provide the employee with a full explanation as to why they’re being fired.
-The Undercover Recruiter recommends preparing what you’re going to say ahead of time.
+Prepare what you’re going to say ahead of time.
 Allow the employee to ask questions, and do your best to answer them honestly and completely.